 Overspray is any contaminant that sits on top of the clear coat and other surface panels that cannot be easily washed off of the vehicle.
 As a result, there is usually a rough, gritty to the touch texture on the vehicle’s surface.
 Some overspray, like fire soot and chemical fallout, settle very low on the clear coat and will seep into pores of the finish which would require a deep polish using our proprietary releasing agents to repair the vehicle.

 How Does Overspray Happen?

-The most common occurrence is using paint spray rigs or even paint rollers on a windy days.
-Indoor paint booths and metal foundries having default in filters leading outdoors causing fallout onto vehicles.
+The most common occurrence is using paint spray rigs or even paint rollers on windy days.
+Indoor paint booths and metal foundries having a default in their filters leading outdoors therefore leading to fallout on vehicles.
 Chemical and petroleum plant stacks occasionally have blowouts which as a result leave many neighboring businesses and residents with fallout damages.
 Construction projects can cause overspray in numerous ways.
-Wet cement, road paint, fresh asphalt/tar are some of the most noteworthy.
+Wet cement, road paint, and fresh asphalt/tar are some of the most noteworthy.

 Does overspray removal harm the vehicle’s finish?